 Here are just a couple of examples of what some With the People partners are planning:

-Click here to read about what Academic and Student Affairs at Minnesota State is planning
+Click here to read about what Academic and Student Affairs at Minnesota State has done.

 ...Recognizing the power of voting and civic learning as tools in bringing about a more equity-minded society, Minnesota State is offering several opportunities for students, faculty, and staff to engage in practices designed to improve the functioning of our democracy during today’s polarized times.

-Click here to read about what the SUNY Center for Professional Development is planning.
+Click here to read about what the SUNY Center for Professional Development has done.

 Constitution Day is an opportunity for students from across the SUNY system to participate in an open dialogue on voting.
 Faculty and staff moderators will help guide the discussion and facilitate open and honest conversation...This event will be delivered online, in real-time.

 Cick here to read about A Students' National Forum on Racial Justice.